-- To review the draft police and crime plan, ahead of its scrutiny by the full PCP.
-Through this activity Members of the working group will make recommendations to the PCC.
-This responsibility also extends to reviewing any subsequent updates to the police and crime plan as required. - 2.
+- 2. To take a lead in the PCP's scrutiny of delivery against the police and crime plan.
+Key activities include: - a.
+Reviewing the draft police and crime plan, ahead of its scrutiny by the full PCP.
+Through this activity Members of the working group will make recommendations to the PCC. - b.
+Reviewing any subsequent updates to the police and crime plan as required. - c.
+Reviewing and scrutinising quarterly performance data, provided by the OPCC, outlining delivery against the objectives of the police and crime plan.
+Through this review the working group should identify key points of interest and/or concern to be brought forth to the full Panel meeting. - 3.
 To take a lead on the PCP's proactive scrutiny work programme.
-Key activities include: - Making recommendation to the full PCP upon themes for the proactive scrutiny reviews - Drafting the scope for proactive scrutiny sessions, including the identification of written witnesses to approach for written and oral evidence, and lines of enquiry for the review. - Reviewing written evidence received, and identifying lines of enquiry for and oral witnesses to invite to the public evidence sessions. - Leading the drafting of scrutiny reports prior to full PCP approval, including the identification of conclusion and recommendation areas.
+Key activities include:

-Reviewing the PCC's response to the recommendations of the PCP's scrutiny reports and monitoring progress against the recommendations made.
+- Making recommendation to the full PCP upon themes for the proactive scrutiny reviews - Drafting the scope for proactive scrutiny sessions, including the identification of written witnesses to approach for written and oral evidence, and lines of enquiry for the review. - Reviewing written evidence received, and identifying lines of enquiry for and oral witnesses to invite to the public evidence sessions. - Leading the drafting of scrutiny reports prior to full PCP approval, including the identification of conclusion and recommendation areas. - Reviewing the PCC's response to the recommendations of the PCP's scrutiny reports and monitoring progress against the recommendations made.